Disclaimer: We are not Primerica. This is simply our Primerica Life Insurance review.

 Well, they can’t even compete there either.
 Term life insurance is a commodity – you can compare rates online and find much better-priced term life insurance.
 All the companies you’ll see quoted online will also have conversion options that Primerica does not have.

-95%+ of term life insurance companies on the market has these very important conversions options built into their policies.
+95%+ of term life insurance companies on the market have these very important conversions options built into their policies.

 Primerica’s underwriting is very tight as well.
-In our agency, we run across a lot of people who were declined life insurance from Primerica because of health or lifestyle issues, but we were able to get them affordable coverage.
-For example, were able to help some people with Hepatitis C, COPD and Type 1 diabetes that were declined by Primerica.
+In our agency, we run across a lot of people who have been declined life insurance from Primerica because of health or lifestyle issues, but we were able to get them affordable coverage.
+For example, were able to help some people with Hepatitis C, COPD and Type 1 Diabetes that were declined by Primerica.

-When it comes down to it, you can get better-priced coverage with more flexibility with other term life insurance products on the market.
+When it comes down to it, you can get better-priced coverage with more flexibility with other term life insurance products on the market from a company like MetLife.

 As we said above, the average agent makes $6,030 year.
 Most recruits are sold on the dream of what their top tiered agents are doing and go to work part-time with that dream in mind.